 Webex

-Webex by Cisco is a long-standing enterprise-grade video conferencing tool known for its security, flexibility, and advanced meeting features.
-It offers HD video meetings, breakout rooms, real-time translation, live polling, and webinar tools.
+Webex is known for its strong focus on security, reliability, and enterprise functionality.
+It offers HD video meetings, breakout rooms, live polling, real-time translation, whiteboarding, and webinar capabilities designed for structured business communication.

-Where Webex stands out is in its VoIP features—it includes a robust calling system, Webex Calling, which provides cloud-based telephony with enterprise-grade reliability.
-It supports voicemail, intelligent call routing, hunt groups, and integration with desk phones.
+A key strength of Webex is its built-in VoIP system, Webex Calling, which provides cloud-based telephony with features such as voicemail, intelligent call routing, hunt groups, and integration with desk phones.
+This makes it suitable for organizations that require both video conferencing and advanced business calling in one system.

 Email Services